 James Boyd, former California Energy Commission member and former deputy secretary and chief of staff of the California Resources Agency.
 He created and chaired the state's first Joint Agency Climate Change Team and the state's Natural Gas Working Group.
 Boyd served for 15 years as chief executive officer of the California Air Resources Board (CARB), directing the nation's largest state air pollution control program during a time when CARB led the nation in establishing several new pollution control programs.

-Dian Grueneich, a former California Public Utilities Commission member and nationally recognized expert in energy and environmental issues.
+Dian Grueneich, former California Public Utilities Commission member and nationally recognized expert in energy and environmental issues.
 Grueneich has served as a board member of the American Council for an Energy-Efficient Economy and is a past-president of the California League of Conservation Voters.

 Delaney Hunter, former director of governmental affairs for the California Public Utilities Commission 2005-2008.
 Hunter was responsible for managing the commission’s legislative agenda and political negotiations on key policies relative to energy, telecommunications, water, rail safety and other transportation-related issues.
 Hunter began her political career in the office of Sen. Bill Leonard and later as legislative director for the government relations firm of Smith & Kempton.
 Hunter is a principal with the Sacramento firm Gonzalez, Quintana & Hunter, LLC.

 Dan Schnur, director of the Jesse Unruh Institute at USC and former chairman of the California Fair Political Practices Commission.
 Schnur is also an adjunct instructor at UC Berkeley’s Institute of Governmental Studies.
 He has held the post of Visiting Fellow at the John F. Kennedy School of Government’s Institute of Politics at Harvard and taught an advanced course in political campaign communications at George Washington University’s Graduate School of Political Management.